Meshlab-HSN/openwrt-vagrant/README.md

 * Profit!
 ---

-* If Vagrant isn´t working on your PC, import the `openwrt-vagrant-main.ova` directly to Virtualbox.
+* If Vagrant isn´t working on your PC, import the `openwrt-VM.ova` directly to Virtualbox.

 # Changes to the image